 1. Realizing that digital marketing is the key to getting new clients for your Law Firm

 If you still believe that billboards and newspaper ads are going to do the job for you law firm marketing plan, then you are mistaken.
 Digital marketing is the number one way to reach potential clients.
+Lead generation for lawyers involves multiple channels and can be direct and in-direct.

 The average adult in the US now spends 5.9 hours a day consuming digital media: